-GND (Bank 1, A1, A4, A6): Tie these GND pins to a local ground plane below the LTM8065 and the circuit components.
-In most applications, the bulk of the heat flow out of the LTM8065 is through these pads, so the printed circuit design has a large impact on the thermal performance of the part.
+GND (Bank 1, A1, A6, B3): Tie these GND pins to a local ground plane below the LTM8073 and the circuit components.
+In most applications, the bulk of the heat flow out of the LTM8073 is through these pads, so the printed circuit design has a large impact on the thermal performance of the part.
 See the PCB Layout and Thermal Considerations sections for more details.

-VIN (Bank 2): VIN supplies current to the LTM8065's internal regulator and to the internal power switches.
+V{IN} (Bank 2): V{IN} supplies current to the LTM8073's internal regulator and to the internal power switch.
 These pins must be locally bypassed with an external, low ESR capacitor; see Table 1 for recommended values.

-VOUT (Bank 3): Power Output Pins.
+V{OUT} (Bank 3): Power Output Pins.
 Apply the output filter capacitor and the output load between these pins and GND pins.

 BIAS (Pin A2): The BIAS pin connects to the internal power bus.
 Connect to a power source greater than 3.2V.
-If $V{OUT}$ is greater than 3.2V, connect this pin to AUX.
-If the output voltage is less, connect this to a voltage source greater than 3.2V.
+If V{OUT} is greater than 3.2V, connect this pin to AUX.
 Decouple this pin with at least $1\mu F$ if the voltage source for BIAS is remote.
-If unused, tie this pin to GND.

 PG (Pin A3): The PG pin is the open-collector output of an internal comparator.
-PG remains low until the FB pin voltage is within about 10% of the final regulation voltage.
-The PG signal is valid when $V{IN}$ is above 3.4V.
-If $V{IN}$ is above 3.4V and RUN is low, PG will drive low.
+PG remains low until the FB pin voltage is between 0.73V and 0.88V typical.
+The PG signal is valid when V{IN} is above 3.4V.
+If V{IN} is above 3.4V and RUN is low, PG will drive low.
 If this function is not used, leave this pin floating.